can you sleep in the bathtub?

 Will You Sleep Better In A Bathtub?

 A problem you might face by sleeping in the bathtub, whether full or empty, is a lack of stage 3 deep sleep.
-Fitful or broken sleep due to discomfort interrupt sleep cycles and leads to frequent waking.
+Fitful or broken sleep due to discomfort interrupts sleep cycles and leads to frequent waking.

 As a result, you’ll be tired and groggy when you wake up.
 What’s more, if you were sleeping in a full tub, you might have the added discomfort of being cold.

-If you sleep in an empty tub, there’s a danger that you’ll wake up in pain due to an improper or awkward position.
-Of course, if a situation necessitates that you sleep in an empty bath, you’ll have the opportunity to make yourself comfortable.
-If you don’t, you could experience the following:
+If you sleep in an empty tub, there’s a danger that you’ll wake up in pain due to an awkward position.
+Of course, if a situation necessitates that you sleep in an empty bath, you can make yourself comfortable.

-• Neck pain
+• Neck pain.

-• Shoulder pain
+• Shoulder pain.

-• Back pain
+• Back pain.

-Can You Sleep in the Bathtub?
+Can You Sleep in The Bathtub?

 For example, the tub is the only place left if you find yourself staying with a friend.
 Likewise, unforeseen events in your home could make your tub the best option.

-This is important if you have a porcelain or ceramic bathtub, which will leech heat from your body.
 Putting blankets and pillows in the tub will prevent excessive heat loss and serve a secondary purpose: they’ll cushion your body from the hard shell of the tub and make you more comfortable.

-If you need to sleep in the empty tub, you may need to adjust your sleeping position.
-If you have a long bathtub, it’ll be far easier to sleep comfortably and safely when it’s empty.
+If you have a long bathtub, sleeping comfortably and safely when empty will be far easier.
 By contrast, if your bathtub is longer than your body or very deep, the risks will rise if it’s full of water.